Can a design patent application claim priority to a utility patent application?

 Yes, a design patent application may claim priority to a pending utility nonprovisional patent application, but not to a provisional patent application under 35 USC § 172.
 The drawings in the earlier filed nonprovisional application must adequately support the drawings to be filed in the design application.

-Can a utility nonprovisional application claim priority to a design application?
+Can a utility nonprovisional application claim priority to a design patent application?

 Yes, a nonprovisional utility application may claim priority to a design patent application provided that the design application provides proper support of the nonprovisional application.